All Episodes

 That is not how it's supposed to work in our country.

-You say in your letter these investigations into concern parents were the direct result of his very specific October the fourth directive to the FBI, and every one of these cases was initiated following his directive, and each of the complaints came into the FBI through the same snitch line, the National Threat Operations Center highlighted in the press release accompanying the uh October 4th memorandum.
+And each of the complaints came into the FBI through the same snitch line, the National Threat Operations Center highlighted in the press release accompanying the October 4th memorandum.

-And one complaint even told an FBI agent uh that they reported the tip of the FBI because of the snitch line, despite having no specific information about any real or actual threat.
+And one complaint even told an FBI agent that they reported the tip of the FBI because of the snitch line, despite having no specific information about any real or actual threat.

 Yeah, they didn't like the person.

-That's not how America operates for goodness sake.
+That's not how America operates, for goodness sake.

 September 29th, left-wing political organization sends a letter to the Biden White House.